 In the case of silicone gel implants, the material stays close to the breast implant.
 There have been no proven side effects from contact in the body with the gel matrix.
 As there is little change in the breast with an implant leak or rupture, the FDA has recommended MRI examination periodically to examine the integrity of the implants.
 If a leak is identified, the breast implant can be replaced through the previous incision with minimal discomfort and time off from work.

 Q: What is a capsule or capsular contracture?

 Q: Can I lose nipple sensation?

 A: Yes, but this is very rare, with complete and permanent loss of sensation occurring in 1% or less of patients.
 Many women will experience a transient change in nipple sensation but this usually returns to normal within 6-18 months following surgery.

 Q: Can I breastfeed?

-A: Although scarring may effect a woman’s ability to breast-feed, most women can breast-feed after breast augmentation with either saline or silicone gel implants*.
+A: Although scarring may affect a woman’s ability to breastfeed, most women can breastfeed after breast augmentation with either saline or silicone gel implants*.
 It is also important to note that milk from a breast that has undergone augmentation is safe for the child.

 Q: What type of anesthesia is used?